The History of Find That Rose

 created and edited by Angela Pawsey

 Now if you read on you will learn how Find That Rose! came about.
-Did I expect it to still be going strong 33 years on?
+Did I expect it to still have covered 38 years?
 I really don’t know.
-However I do know how much it is valued by the Rose Industry and many members of the public some of whom have purchased every single Edition.
+However, I do know how much it was valued by the Rose Industry and many members of the public some of whom have purchased every single Edition.
+The latter were very unhappy when a hard copy was discontinued.

 If it hadn’t been for a discussion on a train journey between two fellow rose growers Peter Harkness and Mark Mattock (who sadly died November 2018), maybe Find That Rose! would never have been conceived.